Professional Canoe Guide Training Course

 College Credit

-Students can earn 6 credits from Western State Colorado University that can be transferred to their home school.
-Credits from Western State are in the following courses:
+Students can earn 6 credits from Western Colorado University that can be transferred to their home school.
+Credits from WCU are in the following courses:

 • Outdoor Leadership, 3 Credits